VojtekLukas/english-for-designers/07-year-in-review.md

 <H2>What i learned</H2>
 <p>
   This year I learned a lot.
 First, I would think beforehand that I will have to dust off my web coding knowledge from high school thanks to github xD.
 Well maybe I will get back to it in future.
+  Related to our English for Designers course I’ve learned to speak better.
+Or at least I’ve got more certitude and courage in public speaking.
+Which I am thankful for.
+I’ve even started to think in English when I need to speak so I can easily switch in different language which I find really helpful.
 </p>